 Hair care is really important throughout the treatment process, from the first chemo sessions all the way through to a couple of months after your final one.
 Many people understandably become very anxious about even touching their hair, but it is really important to maintain daily hair care.
 Keeping your hair manageable is the key.
 Washing and brushing are often associated with hair shedding.
 These processes have no effect what so ever on whether your hair will shed – they just make the hair that has already shed more apparent.

-We would recommend washing your hair no more than a couple of times a week in lukewarm water – but it is important that you rinse out the conditioner from the day of your treatment at the latest by the next morning.
+We would recommend washing your hair no more than a couple of times a week in lukewarm water – but it is important that you rinse out the conditioner from the day of your treatment within 24 hours.
 It seems counter intuitive but leaving the conditioner in can make your hair less easy to manage.
-Try to use colour, perfume and sulphate free products as your scalp and skin can be very sensitive during chemo.
+Try to use colour-, perfume- and sulphate-free products as your scalp and skin can be very sensitive during chemo.
 When you are washing your hair don’t ever pile it on the top of your head and rub – that’s a one way ticket to some serious knotting.
 Just smooth the shampoo or conditioner down through the lengths of your hair.

 Brush your hair EVERY DAY with a detangling brush.
 This is one that people are often petrified of, but it is so important to remove any strands that are being shed, because it is so easy for those strands to get tangled up in your hair and become clumps or matts that are near impossible to brush out.
 Start by brushing from the ends of the hair and then slowly move up the hair, holding the hair below the root to support it the whole time.
 If you start at the root and brush through the full length, it can be very easy to exacerbate knots, especially if you have long hair.